Altermagnetic polarons: the fate of alter magnetic band splittings at strong coupling

-{\it Acknowledgments ---} K.W. thanks National Science Center, Poland for financial support (grant number 2024/55/B/ST3/03144).
+{\it Acknowledgments ---} We thank Johannes Knolle for helpful disussion.
+K.W. thanks National Science Center, Poland for financial support (grant number 2024/55/B/ST3/03144).
 Part of this work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Sonderforschungsbereich SFB 1143, grant No. YE 232/2-1, and under Germany's Excellence Strategy through the W\"{u}rzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter -- \emph{ct.qmat} (EXC 2147, project-ids 390858490 and 392019).

 {\it Note added---} While working on this manuscript, we became aware of work by L. {L}anzini \textit{et al.} discussing related issues~\cite{Lanzini}.

 {S\arabic{figure}} {S\arabic{equation}} [1]{S#1} [1]{[S#1]}